The Best Cotswold Pub Walks

 Cleeve Common and The Lion Inn, Winchcombe

 Winchcombe is a gorgeous, small Cotswold town with many walkers flocking here year-round.
-Surrounded by the most beautiful countryside with Sudeley Castle just outside of the town there are just so many walks to choose from.
+Surrounded by the most beautiful countryside with Sudeley Castle just outside of the town, there are just so many walks to choose from.

 Our favourite walk is up to Cleeve Common; follow the Cotswold Way through the fields southwest of the town and briefly along a little lane before starting the 600ft climb up to the historic Belas Knap.
 Head west to Cleeve Common with its famous Iron Age hill fort perched on the Cotswold Edge.
 You’ll be rewarded with incredible views across as far as Wales.